Women’s Glasses

 Triangle Face Shape

 Triangle faces are widest at the jaw and narrowest at the forehead.
-Frames should add visual weight and width at the upper face — drawing the eye upward and away from the wide jaw.
+Frames should add visual weight and width at the upper face.
+Like diamond faces, the 2026 cat-eye trend is a strong natural match.

 Best Frame Styles

-- ✓Cat-eye frames — the strongest recommendation — upswept outer corners draw attention upward and outward, adding visual width to the narrow forehead
+- ✓Cat-eye frames (strong upswept version) — the 2026 bold cat-eye trend directly benefits triangle faces — upswept corners draw attention upward and outward to the narrow forehead

 - ✓Browline frames — bold upper rim with minimal lower rim adds visual weight to the upper face, drawing attention away from the wide jaw

-- ✓Frames with embellishment on the upper portion — creates focal points at eye level, pulling attention upward and away from the dominant jaw
+- ✓Frames with embellishment on the upper portion — the 2026 trend toward decorative frame details creates focal points at eye level

 - ✓Top-heavy frames of any style — any frame more visually prominent at the top than the bottom balances the triangle's wider lower face